pmndrs/drei/README.md

   maxDepth?: number
   /** The number of triangles to aim for in a leaf node, default: 10 */ maxLeafTris?: number
+  /** If false then an index buffer is created if it does not exist and is rearranged */ /** to hold the bvh structure.
+If false then a separate buffer is created to store the */ /** structure and the index buffer (or lack thereof) is retained.
+This can be used */ /** when the existing index layout is important or groups are being used so a */ /** single BVH hierarchy can be created to improve performance. */ /** default: false */
+  /** Note: This setting is experimental */ indirect?: boolean
 }

 export type BvhProps = BVHOptions &